timefreer/core_keeper_data/README.md

-# core_keeper_data
+# Core Keeper Data
-JSON file repo for core keeper data, starting with items.
-Feel free to add!
+Data repo for core keeper.
+Currently missing a lot.

+## Contribute
+Take a look at the project for this repo for things to do if you want to help out.
+All contributions are welcome! :)